Cover image for climate tech brand messaging: strategies for sustainable success

 • Competitive advantage

-The solution?
-A "mullet strategy": business value in the front (cost, speed, resilience), climate impact in the back (ESG goals, regulatory compliance).
+The practical solution is what's sometimes called a "mullet strategy": business value at the front (cost, speed, resilience), climate impact at the back (ESG goals, regulatory compliance).

 Infographic